roskuttan/roskuttan/README.md

----

 # 👋 Hello, I'm Angelo Rison!

 I'm a **Robotics Engineer** from **Thrissur, Kerala, India**, passionate about robotics, automation, and embedded systems.
-I enjoy solving complex challenges in firmware development and working with cutting-edge technologies.
+I love tackling challenges in all areas of robotics—whether it’s **mechanical design, electronics, control systems, firmware, or software development**.
+I believe that every part of a robot plays a crucial role in making it function effectively.

 ---

 ## 🚀 Skills & Expertise
 - **Programming:** Python, C, C++
+- **Robotics & Control Systems:** ROS2, Motor Control, Sensor Integration
 - **Firmware & Embedded Systems:** RTOS (Nuttx), Communication Protocols (I2C, SPI, UART, CAN)
-- **Robotics:** ROS2
 - **Electronics:** Basic Fabrication, Circuit and PCB Design
-- **3D Design:** Fusion 360
+- **Mechanical Design & CAD:** Fusion 360, Robotics Mechanism Design

 ---

 ## 💡 What I'm Working On
-Currently, I'm developing a **6-DOF robotic arm using ROS2** to automate a specific task.
-This project allows me to integrate my knowledge of robotics, firmware, and control systems.

-I also work as a **Robotics Firmware Engineer at Astrek Innovations**, where I develop firmware for various robotic systems, focusing on real-time processing, sensor integration, and communication protocols.
+I work as a **Robotics Firmware Engineer at Astrek Innovations**, but my interest goes beyond just firmware.
+I'm currently involved in the development of an **exoskeleton for paralyzed individuals**, working on **motion control, hardware integration, and system optimization**.

+Alongside my job, I also have experience **freelancing in CAD projects using Fusion 360**, working with clients to design and develop custom mechanical components and robotic systems.

+Beyond my work, I’m always exploring new technologies in robotics, from control algorithms to real-world robotic applications.
+I enjoy pushing boundaries and solving complex challenges in this field.

 ---

 ## 🔬 Projects
-Here are some of the exciting projects I've worked on:
+Here are some of the projects I've worked on:
 - 🚀 **Autonomous Rover for ISRO Robotics Competition 2024** *(Jan 2024 - Jun 2024)*
 - ⚡ **EV Charging Arm Simulation** *(May 2023 - Jul 2023)*
 - 🌊 **Underwater ROV for Inspection and Exploration** *(Aug 2023 - May 2024)*